openlibraryenvironment/dcb-devops/docs/Install.md

 ## Configuring downstream identity providers (Keycloak login for FOLIO and Sierra)

+We will create three new keycloak realms

+    reshare-hub - this will be our main entrypoint and a realm which aggregates all other user sources folio-snapshot - a realm for authenticating against folio snapshot sierra-kc-towers - a realm for authenticating against kc-towers

 It is important that the alias of the identity provider matches any aliases used in the front end app - for the reshare discovery scaffold this is sierra-kc-towers-oidc and folio-snapshot-oidc

 The discovery URL needs to be of the form: https://reshare-hub-kc.libsdev.k-int.com/realms/folio-snapshot/.well-known/openid-configuration

+### Attribute mappers

+In order to bring over homeLibraryCode and localSystemCode from downstream systems such as folio and sierra, you will need to create a mapper in each of the identity providers.
+From the identity provider page, click mappers then add an Attribute Importer for "localSystemCode" which uses the same claim name, and then the same for "localSystemCode"